amelielaroi/word-order-aging/README.md

 # word-order-aging
-Cognitive aging reduces activation of figurative meaning during idiom processing: an ERP study
+Supplementary materials for paper: La Roi, A., Hendriks, P., & Sprenger, S.A, Cognitive aging reduces activation of figurative meaning during idiom processing: an ERP study.
+March 2020.
+In preparation.